The Famous WordPress 5-Minute Installation For Non-Techies

 Step 1: Create A Database

-Enter a database name and click ‘Next Step’ to continue …
+Type in a database name and click ‘Next Step’ to continue …

-(Step 1: Create A Database)
+(Step 1: Enter A Database Name)

-Note: In the above screenshot example, the prefix “mywpsite_” is automatically assigned by the database creation wizard and “blog” is your database name.
+Note: In the above screenshot example, the prefix “mywpsite_” is automatically assigned by the database creation wizard and “blog” is the database name.
 Your configuration will show a different username prefix based on your domain name.

-(Copy & paste your database name into a plain text file)
+(Save your database name into a plain text file)

 Step 2: Create A Database User

-(Step 2: Enter A Database User)
+(Step 2: Create A Database User)

 In our example, the username is user123.